madetech/handbook/guides/chalet_time_policy.md

 The R&D team will add tasks to the [Chalet Community Board][2].
 These tasks often involve helping to build products or research new opportunities.

-##### 5. Communities of Practice
+#### 5. Communities of Practice

 Capability and Delivery Heads will maintain a visible backlog of tasks in the [Chalet Community Board][2].
 Chalet members can undertake these to improve their community of practice.

 ## Length of chalet time activities

-Chalet time activities must be able to deliver some value in small blocks of time: half day, single day or 3–5 days, meaning chalet time can add value if someone joins a client team at short notice.
+Chalet time activities must be able to deliver some value in small blocks of time: half day, 1 day or 3–5 days.
+This is so that chalet time can add value if someone joins a client team at short notice.

-Some activities may need more than a week.
-These should still be able to deliver business or personal value in increments of a half day, single day or 3–5 days.
+Some activities may need more than 5 days.
+These should still be able to deliver business or personal value in increments of a half day, 1 day or 3–5 days.

 [1]: https://madetechteam.slack.com/archives/C03F23K2RL0 "Chalet Time Team Slack Channel"
 [2]: https://trello.com/b/7lSGB2Xw/chalet-community-board "Chalet Community Board"